wvega/eventries-old/wp-content/plugins/the-events-calendar/readme.txt

 = Requirements =

 * PHP 5.2 or above
-* WordPress 3.1 or above
+* WordPress 3.3 or above

 == Documentation ==

-All of our online documentation can be found at <a href="http://tri.be/support/documentation?ref=tec-readme" target="_blank">http://tri.be/support/documentation</a>
+All of our online documentation can be found at <a href="http://tri.be/support/documentation?ref=tec-readme" target="_blank">http://tri.be/support/documentation</a>.
+Tutorials are accessible at <a href="http://tri.be/the-events-calendar-for-wordpress-tutorials/?ref=tec-readme" target="_blank">http://tri.be/the-events-calendar-for-wordpress-tutorials.</a>

 For template tags, you can view our template tag includes in the "public" folder to read through the functions directly.

 If you have any questions about this plugin, please take look at the dedicated forum here on WordPress.org at <a href="http://wordpress.org/tags/the-events-calendar">http://wordpress.org/tags/the-events-calendar</a>.
-Please search before opening a new thread.
+Please search existing threads before opening a new one.

-If you want, you can read the <a href="http://tri.be/support/forums/?ref=tec-readme">Modern Tribe PRO support forums</a> in case that helps, although you won‚Äôt be able to post a message, unless you have purchase a PRO license.
+If you want, you can read the <a href="http://tri.be/support/forums/?ref=tec-readme">Modern Tribe PRO support forums</a>.
+You won't, however, be able to post a message in any forums beyond Pre-Sale Questions unless you have purchase a PRO license.

 == Contributors ==